 Reasons behind the disinclination

 Several factors could be contributing to this phenomenon.
 Firstly, the spicy character of the cinnamon bark aroma might play a role.
 Spicy or herbal flavors in food and beverages are often associated with traditional herbal remedies known as "jamu."
 The perception of such flavors as medicinal could lead to a subconscious aversion to cinnamon-flavored products, as people might feel like they are consuming medicine instead of enjoying a treat.
 Additionally, jamu is often associated with older generations, and young Indonesians may prefer distancing themselves from such associations.
-Secondly, the intensity of the distinct cinnamon aroma might be overwhelming for some individuals, evoking memories of an unpleasant local insect's smell called "walang sangit."
-This could create a negative connotation in their minds, leading to a reluctance towards cinnamon-flavored products.

 Shifting tides: Embracing cinnamon flavor